openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

     var url = "http://test.com/?data=" + encodeURIComponent(userData)

-For more details on URLs, see :ref:`_URL Context`.
+For more details about URLs, see :ref:`URL Context`.

 .. _Safe CoffeeScript Files: